vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

 Source code
 -----------
-Currently not available
+Currently not available.
+The source code will be made available after beta is completed.

 Troubleshooting
 ---------------
+In this section we share some useful tips where we found a solution to a known issue:

+- Under some circumstances the voice commands stop to work.
+If this happens we found that the following sequence of actions solves the problem (**NOTE**: this solution has been tested only with Oculus Rift S and on machines where the RealTek Audio driver is installed, we cannot assure it will work for any set up)

+  #. take the headset off

+  #. make sure the iDaVIE-v Desktop GUI is front and center and no other windows are in front of it

+  #. use the Windows search function (lower left hand corner - says Type here to search), and type audio

+  #. open the RealTek Audio Console that will apper after the search

+  #. check that the Microphone is set to maxium;   toggle <mute> on and then off.
+Now the mic should be on and ready to receive commands.

+  #. close the Audio Console

+  #. put the headset back on and use the voice commands as normal.

-If errors are encountered that you can't solve, please send us the log files along with your bug reports.
-The log files can be found in the directory :literal:`%appdata%/../LocalLow/DefaultCompany/iDaVIE-v`
+- If errors are encountered that you can't solve, please:

+  #. post and issue on the Github repository

-(Press WIN + R to open the run dialog, and paste the above address in to open the folder).
+  #. make contact with us and send us the log files along with your bug reports.
+The log files can be found in the directory :literal:`%appdata%/../LocalLow/DefaultCompany/iDaVIE-v`.
+In order to find this directory using Windows please press :literal:`WIN + R` to open the run dialog, and paste the path directory in to open the folder).

+..
+WARNING:: Unity only allows for two log file to be stored so, if a problem is encountered is best to go and look for the log file **BEFORE** starting a new iDaVIE-v session otherwise the log file reporting the specific problem encountered can be lost.

 Known issues
 ------------
+.. note:: The current version of the software is in beta testing so please be aware that issues might arise.
+We also appreciate your collaboration in identifying them and, if you do, please post them in the relevant page on `Github <https://github.com/idia-astro/idavie_releases/issues>`_.
+All issues will be fixed for the first data release.

 The following are issues we already know about and that will be fixed as soon as possible:

-- problem with mask
-- problem with selection box
-- In order to paint, a region must be selected and cropped to
+#.
+In order to paint, a region must be selected and cropped to
+#.
+The option to paint a new source mask has multiple issues we are aware of.
+If you encounter problem we suggest you restart iDaVIE-v and you send us your log file.
-- we will make a request to Norton to have our software "whitelisted".
+#.
+Problem with virus protection systems.
+We will make a request to Norton to have our software "whitelisted".
 In the meantime the virus protection does not recognize the .exe and puts up the warning.
 See more details `here <https://www.symantec.com/connect/forums/how-avoid-wsreputation1-error>`_